-Skin is skin and fat is fat—but sometimes it can be hard to tell.
-Loose skin can occasionally look like fatt because it takes up more surface area than tight skin.
+Skin is skin, and fat is fat—but sometimes it can be hard to tell which is which and whether you weigh too much for plastic surgery.
+Loose skin can occasionally look like fat because it takes up more surface area than tight skin.
 However, don’t be fooled into thinking you need to lose more weight before committing to plastic surgery.
-Many patients come to Denver area office thinking they’re a few pounds off, but they’re actually more than ready to complete their body transformation.
+Many patients come to our Denver area office thinking they’re a few pounds off, but they’re actually more than ready to complete their body transformation.

 Losing Weight Before Plastic Surgery

 Weight loss is not needed before tummy tuck or body lift surgeries if you are at a normal, healthy BMI (Body Mass Index).
-BMI calculates a person’s body fat based on his or her height and weight.
-See your BMI in the chart below:
+BMI calculates a person’s body fat based on height and weight.
+See your BMI in the chart below.

 What Causes Skin Laxity?

 The degree to which our skin reacts to trauma is often genetic.
-However, dramatic changes like pregnancy and major weight loss often require procedures like a mommy makeover to correct.
-Losing 30 pounds or more can change your skin’s ability to retract.
-Skin quality is damaged after gaining and losing weight several times.
+However, dramatic changes like pregnancy and major weight loss often require procedures like a mommy makeover or body lift to correct.
+Losing 30 pounds or more can change your skin’s ability to retract, and skin quality is damaged after gaining and losing weight several times.

-When Is the Right Time for Cosmetic Surgery?
+When Is the Right Time During Your Weight Loss Journey for Cosmetic Surgery?